Transition Resources for Ages 14 – 22

 Get the Facts: Managing Resources to Help Youth with Disabilities Transition from School to Employment

-Fact sheets for family members and support providers of youth with disabilities who are transitioning to competitive integrated employment.
+Institute for Community Inclusion (ICI) fact sheets for family members and support providers of youth with disabilities who are transitioning to competitive integrated employment.

 Transitioning Teens with Autism Spectrum Disorders (.pdf)